quixio/quix-streams/docs/app-management.md

 print('Exiting')
 ```

-In this case, when the code runs it will subscribe to and handle SIGINT (an interrupt signal) and SIGTERM (a termination signal).
-If either of these is observed the code will call `signal_handler` and the while loop will terminate allowing the code execution to come to an end.
+In this case, when the code runs, it will subscribe to and handle `SIGINT` (an interrupt signal) and `SIGTERM` (a termination signal).
+If either of these signals is observed, the code will call `signal_handler`, and the `while` loop will terminate allowing the code execution to come to an end.

-App.run has this termination signal handling built in.
+`App.run` has this termination signal handling built in.
 It works on all popular platforms too.

-Using App.run the above code becomes much simpler:
+Using `App.run` the above code becomes much simpler:

 ```py
 App.run()